blueDog-Consulting/bluesky-skeetgen/README.md

-# Bluesky Post Generator
+# Bluesky Image Post Generator

-A free, open-source tool for creating realistic Bluesky post mockups for marketing, presentations, and educational purposes.
+A free, open-source tool for creating realistic Bluesky post mockups and generating images from existing posts.
 Built with vanilla JavaScript and Tailwind CSS, designed to be fast, responsive, and easy to use.

 ## Features